mrpurplenz/Polish/README.md

 Polish
 ======

-A plugin for handling polish format files in QGIS
+A plugin for handling polish format files in QGIS.
+Originally envisioned by Mr Purple.

 Premise
 =======